anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Pledge: The pledge is expected to respond with the necessary data objects for bootstrapping to the registrar-agent.
   The protocol used between the pledge and the registrar-agent is assumed to be HTTP in the context of this document.
-  Other protocols such as CoAP, NFC, or Bluetooth may be used, but are out of scope of this document.
+  Any other protocols can be used as long as they support the exchange of the necessary data objects.
-  A pledge acting as a server during bootstrapping leads to some differences for BRSKI:
+  This includes CoAP or protocol to be used over Bluetooth or NFC connections A pledge acting as a server during bootstrapping leads to some differences for BRSKI:

   * Discovery of the pledge by the registrar-agent MUST be possible.